Schonfeld Strategic Advisors LLC Has $363,000 Stake in Oaktree Acquisition Corp. II (NYSE:OACB)

 Schonfeld Strategic Advisors LLC increased its position in shares of Oaktree Acquisition Corp.
-II (NYSE:OACB) by 229.9% during the second quarter, Holdings Channel.com reports.
-The institutional investor owned 36,742 shares of the company’s stock after purchasing an additional 25,603 shares during the period.
-Schonfeld Strategic Advisors LLC’s holdings in Oaktree Acquisition Corp.
-II were worth $363,000 as of its most recent SEC filing.
+II (NYSE:OACB) by 229.9% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 36,742 shares of the company’s stock after buying an additional 25,603 shares during the period.
+Schonfeld Strategic Advisors LLC owned 0.12% of Oaktree Acquisition Corp.
+II worth $363,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also recently modified their holdings of OACB.
-Goldman Sachs Group Inc. acquired a new position in Oaktree Acquisition Corp.
-II during the first quarter worth $2,727,000.
-D. E. Shaw & Co.
-Inc. bought a new position in Oaktree Acquisition Corp.
-II during the first quarter worth $1,679,000.
-Potrero Capital Research LLC bought a new position in Oaktree Acquisition Corp.
-II during the first quarter worth $1,385,000.
-Citadel Advisors LLC boosted its position in Oaktree Acquisition Corp.
-II by 15.9% during the first quarter.
-Citadel Advisors LLC now owns 929,170 shares of the company’s stock worth $9,190,000 after purchasing an additional 127,701 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership bought a new position in Oaktree Acquisition Corp.
-II during the first quarter worth $953,000.
-Institutional investors and hedge funds own 52.29% of the company’s stock.
+Other hedge funds also recently added to or reduced their stakes in the company.
+Landscape Capital Management L.L.C. bought a new position in Oaktree Acquisition Corp.
+II during the second quarter worth $150,000.
+EJF Capital LLC bought a new position in Oaktree Acquisition Corp.
+II during the second quarter worth $198,000.
+Qube Research & Technologies Ltd bought a new position in Oaktree Acquisition Corp.
+II during the second quarter worth $209,000.
+First Foundation Advisors bought a new position in Oaktree Acquisition Corp.
+II during the first quarter worth $213,000.
+Finally, Zweig DiMenna Associates LLC bought a new position in Oaktree Acquisition Corp.
+II during the second quarter worth $493,000.
+52.29% of the stock is owned by hedge funds and other institutional investors.

 OACB stock opened at $9.90 on Friday.
 The company has a fifty day moving average price of $9.83 and a two-hundred day moving average price of $9.86.
 Oaktree Acquisition Corp.
 II has a one year low of $9.55 and a one year high of $11.62.